Coalville in Summit County, Utah — The American Mountains (Southwest)

 From "Echo of Yesterday" (Compiled by Nellie Frost)

 Location.
 40° 55.002′ N, 111° 23.906′ W. Marker is in Coalville, Utah, in Summit County.
 Marker is at the intersection of N. Main Street and Center Street, on the right when traveling north on N. Main Street.
+Marker is located next to Coalville City Hall.
 Touch for map.
-Marker is located next to Coalville City Hall.
-Marker is at or near this postal address: 10 N. Main Street, Coalville UT 84017, United States of America.
+Marker is at or near this postal address: 10 N Main Street, Coalville UT 84017, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 5 other markers are within 7 miles of this marker, measured as the crow flies.
-Old Rock School House (approx. 0.2 miles away); Old Fort and Hoyt Grist Mill (approx. 3.1 miles away); The Road to Zion (approx. 5.1 miles away); Echo Canyon (approx. 5.1 miles away); Wanship Station (approx. 6.9 miles away).
+At least 6 other markers are within 7 miles of this marker, measured as the crow flies.
+Old Rock School House (approx. 0.2 miles away); Old Fort and Hoyt Grist Mill (approx. 3.1 miles away); The Road to Zion (approx. 5.1 miles away); Echo Canyon (approx. 5.1 miles away); Welcome to Echo Canyon (approx. 5.1 miles away); Wanship Station (approx. 6.9 miles away).